Skip to main content

 What are the needs?

-More than 4.3 million people need humanitarian assistance in Niger (16% of the population), among the lowest-ranking countries on the United Nations Human Development Index (189th out of 191 countries).
+3 million people need humanitarian assistance in Niger (more than 9% of the population), among the lowest-ranking countries on the United Nations Human Development Index (189th out of 193 countries).

-Around 335,000 people across the country have been displaced due to violence.
-Additionally, over 260,000 refugees have fled insecurity from neighbouring Burkina Faso, Mali, and Nigeria.
+Around 548,000 people across the country have been displaced due to violence, registering an 8% growth compared to last year.
+Additionally, over 436,000 refugees are hosted by Niger, having fled insecurity mostly from neighbouring Burkina Faso, Mali, and Nigeria.

 Map of Niger